What is the Companion Card?

 The Companion Card cannot be issued to people who only require attendant care for social support, reassurance, encouragement or just-in-case-type of scenarios.

-A companion can be a partner, family member, friend, volunteer or paid carer.
+A companion is a person that provides attendant care, this can be a partner, family member, friend, volunteer or paid carer.

 Businesses, venues and facilities that accept the companion card are called affiliates.
 There are many affiliates across NSW and around Australia — all types of places and attractions, from zoos to theme parks, sports stadiums to buses, trains and ferries.
 See a list of affiliates.